Traditional Track

 A BSN program for new undergraduate students

-If you are a student pursuing your first baccalaureate degree, our BSN Traditional track is designed for you.
+If you are a student pursuing your first baccalaureate degree, our BSN traditional track is designed for you.

 Our cutting-edge, concept-based curriculum prepares you for a career as a professional nurse.
 You will study current trends in healthcare and participate in exceptional clinical opportunities, including interprofessional education (learning alongside students from other health schools and programs) and state-of-the-art simulation.